 Given the considerable academic demands placed on Amherst students, proficiency in the comprehension and expression of both spoken and written English is required and must be demonstrated prior to admission.
 Amherst does not offer provisional admission for applicants deficient in English and does not provide English-as-a-Second-Language instruction for international students.

-We require any applicant whose first language is not English to take and submit scores from English proficiency testing — the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB) — with the following exceptions:
+Testing: Any international applicant whose first language is not English is required to take and submit official score reports from English proficiency testing: either the TOEFL-Test of English as a Foreign Language (both the internet-based TOEFL iBT test and the paper-delivered TOEFL test are accepted) or the IELTS-International English Language Testing System (IELTS), unless the applicant satisfies the waiver eligibility conditions below.

-For international applicants required to submit evidence of English language proficiency, we require the following minimum scores:
+For those international applicants required to submit evidence of English language proficiency, the following minimum scores are strongly recommended:

 To begin an application...
 You should begin by reviewing the Apply to Amherst page.
 Then, depending on your applicant status, you should continue to either the First-year Applicants page or the Transfer Applicants page, where you can find important information on our available admission options, our application requirements, and our approach to reviewing and evaluating applications for admission.
 Finally, you can start your application at Common App Online.